sosy-lab/benchexec/benchexec/tablegenerator/react-table/README.md

 ## Test Datasets

 There are 4 different Data sets to test the App in the folder data.
 Change the data:

 - Go to Overview.js line 2, there the data is imported
-- Change the filte to the one you want from the data folder (e.g. new_middle.json)
+- Change the filter to the one you want from the data folder (e.g. new_middle.json)
 - Save the file

 ### next section is not important for the normal testing

 ### `npm run build`